SWOT [Thales Alenia]

 SWOT will carry following instruments:

 The satellite is to be built on a new generation bus offering, for the first time, a controlled atmospheric reentry of the satellite at end-of-life.
 NASA will supply the launch vehicle for a launch in 2020.
 It is designed to be compatible with the Antares, Falcon-9 and Atlas-5 launch vehicles.
 A Falcon-9 v1.2 (Block 5) was selected to launch SWOT in 2021 from Vandenberg AFB.
+The launchj has been delayed to March 2022.

 |Type / Application:||Altimetry, Radar|